 If you're looking for a less strenuous ride, paved bike paths can be found up and down a good portion of the valley.

 The Rio Grande Trail is 42 miles of continuous-use trails that starts in Herron Park in downtown Aspen and goes to Glenwood Springs.
 Cyclists who opt for the Rio Grande can go west and east at leisure, but know that as the trail goes west toward Glenwood Springs it’s slightly downhill, making the way back to Aspen slightly uphill.

 Other paved bike trails include Owl Creek to Snowmass, the ABC Trail to the airport, and the High School Trail to Aspen High School and Aspen Highlands.

-Step out in town during the summer and you’ll see bike racks everywhere filled with town bikes and more than a few people using town bikes as their primary mode of transportation for everything from grocery shopping to bar hopping.
-Some town bikes have gears, others don’t, so be sure to rentwhat makes you more comfortable depending on where you’re going.
+Step out in town during the summer and you’ll see bike racks everywhere filled with cruiser bikes and more than a few people using them as their primary mode of transportation for everything from grocery shopping to bar hopping.
+Some cruiser bikes have gears, others don’t, so be sure to rent what makes you more comfortable depending on where you’re going.
 If you are going to stay within the few blocks of town, you’ll be fine with something with either no gears or very few.
 But if you’re going to explore out of town on some of the nearer paved paths, getting a range of gears will be helpful in getting up and down some short, mild hills.

 Taking a few laps around town on a beautiful summer evening, stopping for ice cream at Paradise, listening to Aspen Music School students, and watching the sunset from Smuggler Park make for a pretty perfect evening.